rekaufman/rtw/_posts/2000-01-03-weddingevents.md

 color: black
 circlephoto: circlephoto2
 ---
-Our wedding ceremony and reception will take place at the Hyatt Regency, Princeton NJ 102 Carnegie Center Dr, Princeton, NJ 08540

-### Schedule
+### Schedule of Events

-**Saturday, April 14, 2018**, we will host a midday open house brunch at Rebecca's mom's house in West Windsor, NJ for guests who are in town.
-Saturday evening we will enjoy dinner at a restaurant nearby.
+**Saturday, April 14, 2018**, Any guests who are in town are invited to join us at midday open house in West Windsor, NJ.
+Saturday evening we will enjoy dinner at a restaurant close to the hotel.

-**Sunday, April 15, 2018** late afternoon ceremony followed by reception at the Hyatt Regency, Princeton, NJ
+**Sunday, April 15, 2018** Our wedding ceremony will begin in the late afternoon, followed by cocktail hour, dinner and reception.
+Both the ceremony and reception will take  at the Hyatt Regency, 102 Carnegie Center Dr, Princeton, NJ 08540